dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 -   If it's a standoff class, none of its cardinalities may be on Knora resource properties, and all its base classes with Knora IRIs must also be standoff classes.
+-   A class cannot have a cardinality on property P as well as a cardinality on a subproperty of P.

 ### Restrictions on properties